LexiSafe: Offline Safe Reinforcement Learning with Lexicographic Safety-Reward Hierarchy: Proposed Method

-where $\Pi_0=\mathcal{A}, \Pi_k=\{\pi\in\Pi_{j-1}|\mathbb{E}_{\tau\sim\pi}[C_j(\tau)]\leq\kappa_j\}$. \item Secondary objective (performance): \end{itemize} \end{definition} To solve the above optimization problem, we still adopt IQL to learn the optimal policy by recursively training $\theta$ to comply with the safety priorities.
+\end{itemize} \end{definition} To solve the above optimization problem, we still adopt IQL to learn the optimal policy by recursively training $\theta$ to comply with the safety priorities.
 Similarly, multiple value nets and Q-nets are updated by minimizing the losses in Eq.~\ref{eq_5} and~\ref{eq_6} respectively.
 To extract the policy in each phase of cost minimization, we have

 where $A^c_j(s,a)$ is the cost advantage corresponding to phase $j$, $\beta_c^j\in[0,\infty)$ is a hyperparameter in AWR called inverse temperature corresponding to cost.
 Similarly, the first-order optimization algorithm is used to improve the policy network by minimizing the corresponding cost policy loss in phase $j$: